Updated Mar 2025

 Lauder-Frost was imprisoned for two years in 1992 for embezzling money from a London health authority while working as a payroll operations manager.
 In 2019, he was also fined for racially abusing a student on social media.

-In September 2022, TBG suffered the death of their president, Lord Sudely, although as his position was largely ceremonial, the loss has not impeded the functioning of the group.
+In 2022, the TBG suffered the death of its president, Lord Sudely, although as his position was largely ceremonial, the loss has not impeded the functioning of the group.
 It remained a significant British far-right presence on social media, posting regularly across Facebook, Twitter and Telegram.

 SUPPORT OUR RESEARCH